martinmkp/python-econometrics/README.md

 Basic econometric modeling with Python

 ### nerlove_ols
-Multivariate OLS linear regression on electric supply data with numpy and pandas.
+Multivariate OLS linear regression on electric supply data with Numpy and Pandas.
 Based on an exercise in Econometrics by Fumio Hayashi.

 ### simple_linear_reg.ipynb